Of all of the things that I chose for my Bug Out Bag, the items for the first aid kit were the hardest.

 As someone who hikes a lot, I can tell you that these injuries really suck.
 It is going to be very difficult to bug out when you can barely walk!
 So, your first aid kit needs to factor in how you’d treat these mobility injuries.

 Mobility injuries also include smaller wounds like blisters.
 I’ve got an extra pair of socks in my Bug Out Bag (read more about the best survival socks) to prevent blisters, but I’m also packing some moleskin in case of blisters.
 It seems trivial, but a blister can really slow you down.

 Disease and Infection

 No one likes to talk about this aspect of disaster planning, but disasters bring out horrible hygiene issues.

-You should have a method of purifying water in your Bug Out Bag, but you don’t have to drink dirty water to be infected by it.
+You should have a emergency water purification method in your Bug Out Bag, but you don’t have to drink dirty water to be infected by it.
 Walking through dirty water, for example, can lead to infections if it gets in to your body through cuts or scrapes.